samer--/parscan/README.md

 ```
 What the bottom-up tree makes easy in comparison with the top-down tree is computations
 on adjacent pairs of leaves, since each pair of leaves in the outer tree is a *single* leaf in
 the nested tree of pairs.
+While the top-down tree makes it easy to work on the *top* N levels
+of the tree (eg by pattern matching), the bottom-up tree makes it easy to work on the *bottom*
+N levels of the tree, by digging through N levels of `B` constructors and then applying a map.

 What emerges from the Agda versions is that, if the type of container is an algberaic type
 ```